totalCloud-Nickverse/github_boilerplate/README.md

 6. On the host machine, go to localhost:9999 in your browser to see the hello world page displayed by gunicorn.

+To view grafana dashboard in the running vm:
+0. Get to step 5 above
+1. On the host machine, go to localhost:12345

 To build an AMI with matching configuration:

 nix build .#ami